 5.5.
-Reusing the score calculation outside the Solver
+Explaining the score: using score calculation outside the solver

 Other parts of your application, for example your webUI, might need to calculate the score too.
-Do that by reusing the ScoreDirectorFactory of the Solver to build a separate ScoreDirector for that webUI:
+Do that by reusing the scoreDirectorFactory of the solver to build a separate scoreDirector for that webUI: